clemensv/avrotize/specs/avrotize-schema.md

 #### 3.1.1.
 Schema documents

-An **Avro schema document**, which is a restriction of the general Avro schema pattern to enable sharing of schemas across different parties, MUST contain either a single named type or a union of named types at its root.
+A **schema document**, which is a restriction of the general Avro schema pattern to enable sharing of schemas across different parties, MUST contain either a single named type or a union of named types at its root.
 This restriction ensures that code generation tools can generate code for the schema